ErbinJames/Library_4a/README.md

     ```json
     {
+      "Token": "Generated token",
       "status": "success",
       "data": null
     }
     ```

-  - **Failure:** If the token has already been used, is invalid, expired, or if the author ID is missing or not found, an appropriate error message will be returned.
+  - **Failure:** If there are no fields to edit, the author ID is missing or not found, the token has already been used, or it is invalid or expired, the relevant error message will be displayed.

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>